-Calling all carpenters, tradesmen and handymen: Rather than taking up space in your garage with an oversized, permanent work table, up your workspace game with a foldaway workbench.
+Rather than taking up space in your garage with an oversized, permanent work table, opt for a space-saving fold-away workbench.

-Foldaway workbenches are available for purchase at hardwood stores and can also be easily completed as a DIY project.
+Foldaway workbenches are available for purchase at hardware stores and can also be easily completed as a DIY project.

-Finding space for bikes can be a constant struggle, but don’t settle for leaning them up against your garage wall.
+Finding space for bikes can be a constant struggle, but you don’t have to settle for leaning them up against your garage wall.

-We all have unused space towards the ceiling.
-Why not put it to use?
+Put unused ceiling space to use!
 Bike racks can cost anywhere from $200-$600, while simple ceiling hooks are extremely affordable and easy to implement.
+This savings is huge when you have a lot of creative garage makeover ideas running through your mind but need to stick to a budget.

 Here’s what you need: